computablelabs/compspec/TopLevelSpec.md

       - [Authorized Backends](#authorized-backends) [v0.2]: The data listed in the data market is held off-chain in a `Backend`.
 A council vote is used to set authorized backend systems for this market.
   - [Off-chain storage and compute systems](#off-chain-systems) [v0.2, v0.3]
     - [Backend Systems](#backend-specification) [v0.2, v0.3]: A `Backend` is responsible for securely storing data off-chain and allowing authorized users to query this data.
 Note that a `Backend` may serve multiple markets, and that a `Market` may have multiple backends.
 The `Backend` is an off-chain system that responds to the API specified in this document, and which understands how to interact with the on-chain Computable contracts.
+      - [Authentication](): Backends should allow users to authenticate with them.
+      - [Storage](): Backends must be able to persist off-chain data securely.
+      - [Encryption](): All stored data must be encrypted.
+      - [Computational Workloads](#computational-workloads) [v0.3]: Queries must be provided to `Backend` in query files that are written in a supported query language.
       - [REST API](#rest-api) [v0.3]: The `Backend`must respond to a defined set of REST API commands to perform actions such as authentication, data addition and removal, and query handling
-      - [Query Language](#query-language) [v0.3]: Queries must be provided to `Backend` in query files that are written in a supported query language.
   - [Case Studies](#case-studies) We consider a few case studies of interesting data markets that can be constructed with the Computable protocol in this section.
     - [Censorship Resistant Data Market](#censorship-resistant-data-markets) The Computable protocol allows for the construction of data markets that are resistant to censorship efforts.
-- Forward looking research projections: Features in this section are currently being researched with the goal of eventual inclusion into the core Computable protocol.
+- [Forward Looking Research](#forward-looking-research): Features in this section are currently being researched with the goal of eventual inclusion into the core Computable protocol.
 However, these features are not yet formally on the roadmap for any given Computable version release.
   - [Epsilon Privacy Curve](#epsilon-privacy-curve): A curve that prices queries by the amount of privacy loss they cost to the data market owner.
   - [Untrusted Backend](): A Backend system which is not trusted by the owners of the data market.